 Does your denture rock and move around?
 Implants can also be placed in the bone under the denture and help hold it in place.
 Over time, the bone will shrink leaving less and less support for your denture.
 Dental implants can help stabilize your denture and give to freedom from a loose denture.

-Dr. Slager completed a year long continuum in advanced implantology and is a fellow with the American Academy of Implant Dentistry.
+Dr. Slager completed a year long continuum in advanced implantology and is a member of the American Academy of Implant Dentistry.
 He dedicates hours of planning to each and every case to ensure that each and every implant crown has the best result possible.
 He will walk through the entire procedure with you, and explain everything along the way.
 His team is also expertly trained to monitor your implants after placement and keep them healthy.

 Contact us today to see if dental implants are a good option for your missing tooth.